Joni Mitchell: 1981–1987: Wild Things Run Fast, Dog Eat Dog, and second marriage

 For a year and a half, Mitchell worked on the tracks for her next album.

 While the album was being readied for release, her friend David Geffen, founder of Asylum Records, decided to start a new label, Geffen Records.
 Still distributed by Warner Bros. (who controlled Asylum Records), Geffen negated the remaining contractual obligations Mitchell had with Asylum and signed her to his new label.
 Wild Things Run Fast (1982) marked a return to pop songwriting, including "Chinese Cafe/Unchained Melody", which incorporated the chorus and parts of the melody of the famous The Righteous Brothers hit, and "(You're So Square) Baby I Don't Care", a remake of the Elvis chestnut, which charted higher than any Mitchell single since her 1970s sales peak when it climbed to No. 47 on the charts.
 The album peaked on the Billboard charts in its fifth week at No. 25.
 During this period she recorded with bassist and sound engineer Larry Klein, whom she married in 1982.

-In early 1983, Mitchell began a world tour, visiting Japan, Australia, New Zealand, Ireland, the United Kingdom, Belgium, France, Germany, Italy and Scandinavia and then going back to the United States.
+In early 1983, Mitchell began her "Refuge" world tour, visiting Japan, Australia, New Zealand, Ireland, the United Kingdom, Belgium, France, Germany, Italy and Scandinavia and then going back to the United States.
 A performance from the tour was videotaped and later released on home video (and later DVD) as Refuge of the Roads.
 As 1984 ended, Mitchell was writing new songs when she received a suggestion from Geffen that perhaps an outside producer with experience in the modern technical arenas that they wanted to explore might be a worthy addition.
 Mitchell hired the British synthpop musician Thomas Dolby to assist with synthesizers and production, but found working with him difficult: "I was reluctant when Thomas was suggested because he had been asked to produce the record [by Geffen], and would he consider coming in as just a programmer and a player?
 So on that level we did have some problems ...
 He may be able to do it faster.
 He may be able to do it better, but the fact is that it then wouldn't really be my music."

 Dog Eat Dog, released in October 1985, was only a moderate seller, reaching No. 63 on Billboard's Top Albums Chart, Mitchell's lowest chart position since her first album peaked at No. 189 almost eighteen years before.
 One of the songs on the album, "Tax Free", created controversy by lambasting "televangelists" and what she saw as a drift to the religious right in American politics.
 "The churches came after me", she wrote, "they attacked me, though the Episcopalian Church, which I've seen described as the only church in America which actually uses its head, wrote me a letter of congratulation."